-Leroy introduced the notion of an applicative functor [12], which enables one to give fully transparent signatures for many higher-order functors.
-Leroy's formalism defined determinacy by a syntactic restriction that functor applications appearing in type paths must be in named form.
+restriction that functor applications appearing in type paths must be in named form.
 On one hand, this restriction provides a weak form of structure sharing in the sense that the abstract type F(X).t can only be the result of applying F to the module named X. On the other hand, the restriction prevents the system from capturing the full equational theory of higher-order functors, since not all equations can be expressed in named form [4].
+Together, manifest types and applicative functors form the basis of the module system of Objective Caml [26].

-Together, manifest types and applicative functors form the basis of the module system of the Objective Caml dialect of ML [25].
 The manifest type formalism, like the translucent sum formalism, does not address the avoidance problem, and consequently it lacks principal signatures.
 This can lead Objective Caml to anomalous behavior such as that illustrated in Figure 11, which implements an instance of the avoidance problem.
 Two functors F and G are defined that have equivalent, fully transparent principal signatures.
-However, when applied to the same indeterminate module, the signatures of the results AppF and AppG differ rather arbitrarily (seemingly based on some purely syntactic discrepancy between F's and G's signatures).
-Aside from this fact (and disregarding Objective Caml's signature fields in structures, which makes type-checking undecidable [15]), the module language of Objective Caml can be viewed as essentially a subsystem of Russo's system (below).
+However, when applied to the same impure module, the signatures of the results AppF and AppG differ rather arbitrarily (seemingly based on some purely syntactic discrepancy between F's and G's signatures).